geoffreyQiu/recsys-examples/corelib/dynamicemb/README.md

 We provide benchmark and unit test code to demonstrate how to use DynamicEmb.
 Please visit the benchmark and test folders.
 Below is a pseudocode example demonstrating how to convert TorchREC code to use DynamicEmb.

-To get started with DynamicEmb, we highly recommend checking out the notebook in `example/DynamicEmb_Quick_Start.ipynb`.
+To get started with DynamicEmb, we highly recommend checking out the [example.py](./example/example.py).
 It walks you through the entire process of modifying your code and setting up a training script with model parallelism.

-This notebook is designed as an interactive guide, so you can quickly experiment with DynamicEmb and see its benefits in a practical setting.
+You can quickly experiment with DynamicEmb and see its benefits in a practical setting.

 ## Future Plans

 1. Support the latest version of TorchREC and continuously follow TorchREC's version updates.
 2. Continuously optimize the performance of embedding lookup and embedding bag lookup.
 3. Support multiple optimizer types, aligning with the optimizer types supported by TorchREC.
-4. Support more configurations for dynamic embedding table eviction mechanisms and incremental dump.
+4. Support more configurations for dynamic embedding table eviction mechanisms.
 5. Support the separation of backward and optimizer update (required by certain large language model frameworks like Megatron), to better support large-scale GR training.
 6. Add more shard types for dynamic embedding tables, including `table-wise`, `table-row-wise` and `column-wise`.